fdformula/FiniteDifferenceFormula.py/README.md

 ### function ```activatepythonfunction()```

 Call this function to activate the Python function(s) for the newly computed finite difference formula.
-For example, after compute(1, [-1, 0, 1]), it activates the following Python functions.
+For example, after compute(1, [-1, 0, 1]) and decimalplaces(4), it activates the following Python functions.

 ```Julia